GEOS270/Syllabus/docs/Overview.md

 ## Lectures

-Lectures will cover the module content in depth and serve as your chance to ask questions and engage in discussion about the material.
-Lectures are held each Tuesday/Thursday 12:30-14:00 in room 200 of the Geography building.
-Lectures will also be streamed [on zoom](https://ubc.zoom.us/j/68713181849?pwd=SThIWUkvVTVtbkpwME11c1NDYlFVZz09) and recordings will be made available on canvas the following day.
+Lectures will cover the module topics in depth and serve as your chance to ask questions and engage in discussion about the material.
+* At the start of each module, I will also give a brief overview of the module's learning outcomes and it's corresponding lab assignment.
+  * The remaining portion of each module will consist of lecture material & time for questions
+* Lectures are held each Tuesday/Thursday 12:30-14:00 in room 200 of the Geography building.
+  * Lectures will also be streamed [on zoom](https://ubc.zoom.us/j/68713181849?pwd=SThIWUkvVTVtbkpwME11c1NDYlFVZz09) and recordings will be made available on canvas the following day.

-### Lecture Participation
+### Participation
 {: .no_toc}

 Lecture participation will be gauged using a platform called [TopHat](https://tophat.com/students/).

 * The course **Join Code** is: **605961**
-* Questions (3-4) will be embedded in lecture presentations each day.
+* Three to four questions will be embedded in each lecture presentation.
   * Questions can be answered via mobile device or laptop
     * Questions can **only** be answered during the lecture session
     * They will be available to in person and remote attendees